Turn Off / Disable / Remove AutoFill in Excel & Google Sheets

 By default, the AutoFill option is enabled in Excel.
 If you want to disable AutoFill, you need to change Excel settings.

-1. First, open Excel and select Options at the end of the menu.
+- First, open Excel and select Options at the end of the menu.
 (If you are already in Excel Workbook, you need to select File > Options.)

 2. Now, select Advanced and go to the Editing options section.
 Here we must ensure that option Enable fill handle and cell drag-and-drop is unchecked and (3) click OK.

-If you try to fill handle now and drag down values in cells A1 and A2, you’ll see that there is no fill handle option.
+Now, if you try to use the fill handle to drag values down in cells A1 and A2, you’ll see that there is no fill handle option.

 Disable AutoFill in Google Sheets